heristop/clover-map/README.md

-# TrackerMap
+# TreePulse

 🟥 🟧 🟨 🟩 🟦 🟪 🟫 ⬛ ⬜

-**TrackerMap** is a versatile project management tool designed to track the progress of various types of projects and processes.
-Initially created for monitoring the migration of Information Systems or applications, **TrackerMap** helps you visualize and monitor the status of your projects effectively.
+**TreePulse** is a versatile project management tool designed to track the progress of various types of projects and processes.
+Initially created for monitoring the migration of Information Systems or applications, **TreePulse** helps you visualize and monitor the status of your projects effectively.

 ![screenshot](/public/screenshot.png)